shaloo/docs.arcana/includes/text-snippets/twitter_config_steps.md

 Go to the Arcana Dashboard: {% include "./text-snippets/db_portal_url.md" %}

+Register your dApp by creating a new dApp entry and specifying a name using the 'Create New App' wizard.

+!!! tip "Registering the Application"

+      {% include "./text-snippets/socialauth_add_config.md" %}

-Register your dApp by creating a new dApp.
-Specify a dApp name, and select the preferred `Storage Region`.
-Go to the `Auth` tab and copy the **redirect URI** value displayed there.
+Go to the `Configure->Social Auth` configuration section and copy the **redirect URI** value displayed there.
 This will be used in the next step to generate Twitter authentication credentials.

 ![redirect_page](/img/an_dApp_config_redirect_uri.png)

 You can choose to use defaults for other settings or change them as per your use case.
 Refer to the [how to configure dApp guide]({{page.meta.arcana.root_rel_path}}/howto/config_dapp.md) for details.

 Do not close the dashboard browser tab.
 Open another tab and set up Twitter OAuth.
 Then come back to the Dashboard tab and complete the dApp configuration settings.

 ## Step 2: Use Twitter Developer Console